About the Program

 The program is affiliated primarily with five teaching hospitals.

-- Royal Victoria Hospital, a quaternary care center, which acts as Quebec's primary solid organ transplant facility and serves the McGill student body and the downtown core.
+- Royal Victoria Hospital, a quaternary care center, acts as Quebec's primary solid organ transplant facility and serves the McGill student body and the downtown core.

 - Montreal General Hospital serves as the regional trauma center, and home of the first medical school in Canada.